Market Making, the Tick Size, and Payment-for-Order Flow: Theory and Evidence

-This paper analyzes the effects of a finite tick size and the practice of 'payment-for-order-flow' on competition between NYSE and non-NYSE market makers.
-Due to the presence of non-specialist market makers, order submitters find that their NYSE orders are sometimes executed at better than quoted prices.
-Our analysis implies that even if the NYSE reservation price is superior to its non-NYSE counterpart, brokers may, due to payment-for-order-flow, prefer to execute orders off the NYSE floor.
-Further, if, unlike NYSE specialists, non-NYSE market makers can more easily offset their inventory exposure (using, for example, options markets), they offer more competitive prices.
-In accordance with the implications of the model, we provide empirical evidence that non-NYSE market makers trade a larger fraction of the smaller order sizes and offer fewer price improvement opportunities.
-Also, large companies appear to have enhanced price improvement opportunities on the NYSE, suggesting that the number of non-specialist market positively affects such opportunities.
+This article analyzes the effects of a finite tick size and the practice of "payment-for-order flow" on market maker competition.
+Even if the NYSE reservation price is superior to its non-NYSE counterpart, brokers may, due to payment-for-order flow, prefer to execute orders off the NYSE floor.
+In accordance with the implications of the model, empirical analysis suggests that the non-NYSE market makers trade a larger fraction of the smaller order sizes and offer fewer price improvement opportunities; and large companies appear to have enhanced price improvement opportunities on the NYSE.

 JEL Classification: G00